DaneJC/MERN-social-network-backend/README.md

 # MERN-social-network-backend:
-A social networking web app built using the MERN stack.
+Backend of social networking app built using the MERN stack.